Solar Gate Opener Installation in 6 Easy Steps

 Now you’re done with setting up the hardware — well, almost.

-Look around your controller box, set the open and close speed and timing.
+Look around your controller box, and set the open and close speed and timing.
 Note that if it is set too fast, it may damage your gate and fence.
 You may also browse through your controller box for some cool features.

 How Much Does It Cost to Install An Automatic Solar Gate Opener?